 Bruising (ecchymosis) happens when small blood vessels (capillaries) under the skin break.
 This causes bleeding within skin tissues.
-You will also see discolorations from the bleeding.
+You’ll also see discolorations from the bleeding.

 Medications that reduce clotting

-Steroids can increase the risk of bruising.
+Steroids can increase your risk for bruising.
 This is especially the case with topical corticosteroids, as these may thin out the skin.
 Topical steroids are often used in the treatment of eczema and other skin rashes.
 Oral forms may be used for asthma, allergies, and severe colds.

 Common NSAIDs include: